megregg07/tls-web-portal/webapp.md

   <h1 style="color: #1b365d; margin-top: 0; margin-bottom: 15px; font-size: 2.2em;">TLS Web Application Suite</h1>
   <p style="margin-bottom: 35px; color: #555;">
     The IPA computational toolkit provides specialized utilities for data processing, structural reduction, and forensic standard compliance validations.
-Most users can go straight to the core Data Analysis Platform.
-If starting with raw target outputs, use the file formatting utilities below to compile datasets first.
+The IPA Analysis Tool has specific data formatting requirements (see User Manual for details).
+If your TLS data are already in the required format, you can go straight to launching the IPA Data Analysis Tool.
+If starting with four individual scan files, you will need to use one of the data processing tools below to compile your data into the appropriate format.
   </p>